erikgahner/jepop-me/README.md

 The `analysis` folder contains all files required to reproduce the figures and information provided in the tables.
 The `me-prep.R` file requires the original SPSS (`.sav`) files (not available in this repository) and creates the `me-survey.csv` file.
 The `me-analysis.R` combines individual-level data (`me-survey.csv`) with the municipality data (`me-context.csv`), estimate the models and create Figure 1 and Figure 2.

+The survey data used in this project stems from:

+- Kommunalvalgsundersøgelsen 2009 (_The Danish Municipality Study, 2009_)
+- Kommunalvalgsundersøgelsen 2013 (_The Danish Municipality Study, 2013_)

 ### Author/contact

  - Erik Gahner Larsen, Department of Political Science, University of Southern Denmark, egl@sam.sdu.dk